Self-invested personal pensions (Sipps): Is a Sipp pension for you?

 Bringing your pension savings together in a Sipp offers more opportunity to diversify and to keep track of where everything is invested.

-You can spread risk by holding money in corporate bonds, Real Estate Investment Trusts and the Alternative Investment Market as well as both UK and overseas equities.
+You can spread risk by holding money in corporate bonds, unit trusts and Isas, as well as both UK and overseas equities.

 Charges for Sipp pensions